On the geometric structure of currents tangent to smooth distributions: Introduction

-\begin{parag}[On the geometric property of the boundary] We collect here further remarks on the property defined in~\S\ref{def:gpb}. \begin{enumeraterem} \item The continuity requirement~\ref{thm:gpb-i} in~\S\ref{def:gpb}. is needed to make the definition meaningful.
+\begin{enumeraterem} \item The continuity requirement~\ref{thm:gpb-i} in~\S\ref{def:gpb}. is needed to make the definition meaningful.
 Indeed if we drop this requirement then every current $T$ such that $\bd T$ is singular \wrt $T$ (that is, $\mu'$ is singular \wrt $\mu$) has the geometric property of the boundary---the point is that the $k$-vectorfield $\tau$ is only determined up to $\mu$-null sets, and therefore it can be arbitrarily modified in a set which is $\mu'$-full.

 \item The relation between the geometric property of the boundary and Frobenius theorem for currents was first pointed out by the second author in her dissertation~\cite{Massaccesi-tesi}, where a version of Theorem~\ref{thm:frobenius} is obtained as a corollary of the geometric property of the boundary of integral currents (\cite{Massaccesi-tesi}, Lemma~2.2.1).